seyuboglu/pydrantic/README.md

     main()
 ```

-Pydra will prevent you from setting dataclass fields that don't exist, and make sure that all required fields are set.
+pydrantic will prevent you from setting dataclass fields that don't exist, and make sure that all required fields are set.

 ```bash
 python script.py dc.x=5 dc.y=10 # good